Foliated manifolds, algebraic K-theory, and a secondary invariant: Basic notions

 Let $\Mf$ denote the category of smooth manifolds.
 Then we have functors

 where the first is the inclusion of a full subcategory, and the second forgets the foliation.
 The category of foliated manifolds has a cartesian product.
 It is given by

-\begin{ex}{\rm If $M$ is a complex manifold, then the subbundle $\cF :=T^{0,1}M\subseteq T_{\C}M$ is a complex foliation.
-Vice versa, a complex foliation $\cF $ with the additional property that $\cF \oplus \overline{\cF }\cong T_\C M$ equips $M$ with a complex structure such that $T^{0,1}M=\cF$.
+\begin{ex} {\rm If $M$ is a complex manifold, then the subbundle $\cF :=T^{0,1}M\subseteq T_{\C}M$ is a complex foliation.
+Vice versa, a complex foliation $\cF $ with the additional property that $\cF \oplus \bar{\cF }\cong T_\C M$ equips $M$ with a complex structure such that $T^{0,1}M=\cF$.
 Moreover, a foliated map between such foliated manifolds is the same as a holomorphic map. } \end{ex}

-\begin{ex} {\rm Every manifold $M$ has a minimal foliation $\cF_{min}:=\{0\}$ and a maximal foliation $\cF_{max} :=T_{\C}M$.
+\begin{ex} {\rm Every manifold $M$ has a minimal foliation $\cF_{\min}:=\{0\}$ and a maximal foliation $\cF_{\max} :=T_{\C}M$.
 These foliations are real.
 If $M$ is equipped with the minimal foliation and $(M^{\prime},\cF^{\prime})$ is a foliated manifold, then every smooth map $M\to M^{\prime}$ is foliated.
 Similarly, if $M^{\prime}$ is equipped with the maximal foliation, then for a foliated manifold $(M,\cF)$ every smooth map $M\to M^{\prime}$ is foliated. } \end{ex}

-\begin{ex} {\rm Let $\pi:W\to B$ submersion.
+\begin{ex} {\rm Let $\pi:W\to B$ be a submersion.
 Then the complexification of the vertical bundle $T^{v}\pi:=\ker(d\pi)\subseteq TW$ defines a real foliation $\cF^{v}$ called the vertical foliation.
 The map $\pi$ is foliated for any choice of a foliation on $B$. } \end{ex}

 \begin{ex}{\rm Let $\Gamma$ be a discrete group which acts freely and properly on a manifold $\tilde B$ from the right with quotient $B:=\tilde B/\Gamma$.
 Furthermore, let $X$ be a manifold with a left action of $\Gamma$.
 Then we consider the manifold $M:=\tilde B\times_{\Gamma} X$.
 The vertical foliations $\tilde \cF^{v} $ and $\tilde \cF^{H} $ associated to the projections $\tilde B\times X\to \tilde B$ and $\tilde B\times X\to X$ descend to the quotient and define the vertical and horizontal foliations $\cF^{v} $ and $\cF^{H} $ on $M$.
 Note that $ \cF^{v} $ is the vertical foliation of the submersion $ M\to B$.
 We have $\cF^{H}\oplus \cF^{v}\cong T_{\C} M$. } \end{ex}